Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/assessment/cereal-assessment/assessment.md

 ## Challenge 1

 Get the 5 highest rated cereals.
+Use the last value in the list above "rating".

 - Load the data
 - Sort the data on rating